-While academic performance is a predominant focus at ECHSG, student wellness is also a priority.
-According to internal data, chronic absenteeism has risen substantially to 24%, as compared to 21.9% in 2022-23.
-As with other schools in the surrounding area, this remains a concern amongst site leaders.
+Finally, although academic performance is a predominant focus at ECHSG, student wellness is also a priority.
+According to internal data, chronic absenteeism has decreased slightly from 24% in 2023-24 to 22.9% this reporting period.
 Through a CA Community Schools Partnership Grant, a social worker on site is able to track absences, make home visits, and follow up directly with families whose student may be experiencing social or emotional issues.
 Additionally, to address disciplinary incidents and implement restorative practices with fidelity, counselors and the site's social worker are helping wrongdoers foster a sense of accountability, provide opportunities for reintegration in the learning community and continue to ensure a supportive learning environment for all.
-During set advisory periods, Social Emotional Learning (SEL) competencies are taught to help students manage their emotions, make responsible decisions, and set positive goals.
+During protected advisory periods, Social Emotional Learning (SEL) competencies are taught to help students manage their emotions, make responsible decisions, and set positive goals.
 These SEL practices also aim to boost self-esteem and mitigate the effects of depression, anxiety, stress, and social withdrawal.
-The dedicated period has also become protected study hall time, which was requested by the students, to help impact performance in reading, math, standardized tests, and overall grades.
+The dedicated time often becomes study hall time, which was requested by the students, to help impact performance in reading, math, standardized tests, and overall grades.